webpack/webpack.js.org/src/content/api/module-methods.md

 #### Magic Comments

 Inline comments to make features work.
-By adding comments to the import we can do things such as name our chunk or select different modes.
+By adding comments to the import, we can do things such as name our chunk or select different modes.
 For a full list of these magic comments see the code below followed by an explanation of what these comments do.

 ``` js
 // Single target